frontendbabel/frontendbabel.github.com/src/documents/articles/bower-why-frontend-package-manager/index.html.md

 meta:
   desc: >
     Artem Sapegin, a developer for Badoo, runs through the basics of Bower, how it's used and why it's a necessary part of a modern front-end development workflow.
 He also covers some more advanced topics, like publishing packages.

 ---

-This article was first published in the [may issue](http://www.xakep.ru/xa/?id=184) of Хакер magazine.
+This article was first published in the [May 2014 issue](http://www.xakep.ru/xa/?id=184) of Хакер magazine.
 The article in the magazine is a shortened version; the full one is below.

 Package managers simplify installing and updating project dependencies, which are libraries that it uses: jQuery, Fotorama, everything that is used on your site and isn't written by you.